eddyzow/Easy75/JOURNAL.md

 ## entry #2 - 5/27
 PCB ORGANIZED??
-here is what it looks like, with all the LEDs added, parts positioned, and ready for wiring:'
+here is what it looks like, with all the LEDs added, parts positioned, and ready for wiring:

 ![image](https://github.com/user-attachments/assets/870b6ef6-6502-4a02-8e55-9e695e03f563)

-i'm still not fully sure what i actually have to solder vs what jlcpcb will do... hopefully i don't receive the pcb and then realize i don't have the necessary parts!!! also i don't know where stabilizers go on the pcb yet... i'll figure this out with some research. for now the pcb is doing just fine!
+i'm still not fully sure what i actually have to solder vs what jlcpcb will do... hopefully i don't receive the pcb and then realize i don't have the necessary parts!!! i think from my current knowledge i have to solder the diodes and the switch sockets also i don't know where stabilizers go on the pcb yet... i'll figure this out with some research. for now the pcb is doing just fine!

 also, the wiring is going to be hell but i'll get through it. i have 516 paths i have to route 💀